 We made several noteworthy housekeeping changes at main headquarters (Saddlebrook).
 The tidiness of our facility is an underrated necessity but important to our department's daily function.
 The Division is currently working with the Parks Development Division (PDD) and Green Farm Facilities Management to renovate Park Police HQ (tiles, windows, roof, HVAC, etc.) The Training Room was cleared of asbestos as well as the old Exhibit Shop and Park Police hallway floor tiles.
 An emergency exit driveway was also installed from the rear gate of the parking lot.
-We've also hired Carousel Industries to update our audiovisual (AV) equipment in both the training and conference rooms with state-of-the-art equipment for better virtual, in-person meetings and presentations.
+We've also hired in-person meetings and presentations.